 To apply for a Bulgarian Visa, Filipinos are also required to show their financial capacity through bank statements, proof of available funds for accommodation with a minimum amount of €50 for each day and a valid insurance granted by a company licensed to operate within the EU.

 Located in Central Europe, Croatia is now more popularly known as a coveted shooting location of the HBO hit series, Game of Thrones.
-Prepare your best Instagram poses when strolling down the streets of Dubrovnik, the Trsteno Arboretum, or perhaps the St. Dominic Monastery, which appeared as the city of Qarth in the show.
+Prepare your best Instagram poses when strolling down the streets of Dubrovnik, the Trsteno Arboretum or perhaps the St. Dominic Monastery, which appeared as the city of Qarth in the show.
 Even if you’re not a fan, you can still enjoy a number of attractions like their beaches found across their 1,246 islands and islets.
-It’s also one of the better places in Europe to enjoy a nice sunshine instead of freezing in low weather.
+It’s also one of the better places in Europe to experience warm and sunny weather, so you can say goodbye to freezing temperatures.

 While having a valid Schengen Visa on hand entitles you to a hassle-free entry to Croatia, you can still apply for a Croatian Visa itself by submitting your hotel reservation, booked flight information, travel insurance and a bank statement, in addition to standard documents.